 We have built a curriculum with 17 Australian Universities for degrees in financial planning.
-All new members of the FPA are required to hold, as a minimum, an approved undergraduate degree.

-[•] CFP certification is the pre-eminent certification in financial planning globally.
+As at the 1st July 2013 all new members of the FPA will be required to hold, as a minimum, an approved undergraduate degree.
+CFP certification is the pre-eminent certification in financial planning globally.
 The educational requirements and standards to attain CFP standing are equal to other professional bodies, eg CPA Australia.

-We are recognised as a professional body by the Tax Practitioners Board
+• We are recognised as a professional body by the Tax Practitioners Board